kinow/autosubmit/docs/source/project.rst

 Developing a project
 ####################

-Autosubmit is used at IC3 to run EC-Earth.
+Autosubmit is used at BSC to run EC-Earth.
 To do that, a git repository has been created that contains the model source code and the scripts used to run the tasks.

 .. figure:: fig3.png
    :width: 70%